imixs/imixs-cloud/doc/MONITORING.md

 <img src="./imixs-cloud-04.png" />

 The following section describes how you can monitor Imixs-Cloud.
-The monitoring stack in Imixs-Cloud provices the following services:
+The monitoring stack in Imixs-Cloud provides the following services:

  * Prometheus - the prometheus main service configured for docker-swarm.
  * Node-Exporter - a prometheus service which provides the machine data from every node in your docker-swarm.